microvm/microvm-tutorial/docs/langimpl/interact.rst

     Unhandled trap.
 Thread 1, funcver [65555:@main_v1], trap inst [65558:@main_v1.the_trap]

 That's normal.
-It actually ran, but when executing the ``TRAP`` instruction in the ``@main`` function, the µVM asks the client for help by attempting to call a registered trap handler.
+It actually ran, but when executing the ``TRAP`` instruction in the ``@main`` function, Mu asks the client for help by attempting to call a registered trap handler.
 But the default trap handler simply throws an exception when called.

 Trap Handler
 ------------

-Let's register a handler before letting the µVM run again.
+Let's register a handler before letting Mu run again.

 .. code-block:: scala